 To achieve this goal, a series of processing steps needs to be carried out on the fMRI dataset.
 First the raw images are initially time shifted so that all the slices in each whole brain acquisition (volume) that occur in one TR result as if they were acquired at the same time.
 Then all the volumes are registered to a reference volume to correct for small head motions.
 A further preprocessing step consists of spatially smoothing each voxel signal time series in order to reduce low and high frequency noise.

-At this point a statistical analysis is carried out that aims to determine, voxel by voxel, the “goodness of the fit” of the signal time series to a theoretical hemodynamic response function obtained by convolving the paradigm timing with an impulse response function (Figure ).
+At this point a statistical analysis is carried out that aims to determine, voxel by voxel, the “goodness of the fit” of the signal time series to a theoretical hemodynamic response function obtained by convolving the paradigm timing with an impulse response function (Figure 1).
 The “goodness of the fit” can be expressed through several statistical parameters, such as P-value, Z or t score or cross correlation coefficient.

 Subject was engaged in a language phonemic task over a time period of 260 s.
 The red line curve represents the ideal hemodynamic response function the voxel time series was fitted to.
 Very good correlation between the two curves can be easily seen.
 AFNI software (afni.nimh.nih.gov) was used for data processing.

 Activation maps are generated choosing a threshold (significance) on the statistical score.
 The suprathreshold regions are visualized as “hot spots,” often overlaid in color and coregistered on a higher resolution anatomical MR image (Figure 2).